Skip to main content

 Mathieu is most grateful for his family.
 His lifelong lesson is that no matter what, you need to keep going and try again.

-He will compete in indoor rowing, wheelchair basketball, and skeleton.
+He will compete in indoor rowing and wheelchair basketball.

 Christian-Lentz.jpgTrade: Flight Engineer Rescue Instructor